yash1595/Gupte_Prathap/README.md

 Lekshmi Prathap & Yash Gupte
 This program allows a user to dynamically allocate blocks of memory and offers functions to manipulate the allocated memory.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-menu     : Displays the help menu which includes the list of commands and descriptions. allocate : Allocates a memory block of the specified size upto 256 memory locations (ie 1024 bytes).
+help     : Displays the help menu which includes the list of commands and descriptions. allocate : Allocates a memory block of the specified size upto 256 memory locations (ie 1024 bytes).
 Uses malloc(). add	     : Allows the user to input data to a specified memory location in a memory block.
 The memory location may be specified through the complete address or offset. display  : Displays either the entire memory or a user specified area of memory.